davidcmh/projects/graph/svgRenderer/svgRenderer_v1.4/README.md

 #SVG Renderer v1.4

-This version experiments zooming & panning capabilities.
-It adds refinements in UI, which includes a different scheme and better user control.
+This version implements zooming & panning capabilities.
+It adds refinements in UI, which include a different colour scheme and better user control.

-It also tested panning with distributed rendering (i.e. loaded two files (with only one of them in view), and then pan across to see the other part)
+It also tested panning with distributed rendering in renderer.js (i.e. loaded two files (with only one of them in view), and then pan across to see the other part).